 Course Requirements for the MA Program in Library and Information Studies

 E-Portfolio: Completion of the e-portfolio is a graduation requirement for all students who started the program during or after fall 2012.
 Portfolios will be assessed on a pass/fail basis.
-There's more information about the e-portfolio in the MA Program Planning Guide (p.
-8), and read more information about the eportfolio.
+There's more information about the e-portfolio in the MA Program Planning Guide, and read more information about the eportfolio.
 You can also view portfolios created by current students.

 The curriculum is divided into three tiers.
 All courses are three credit courses.

 Tier One: Required courses